ryanmoran/faux/README.md

 ### Building from Source
 You'll need at least Go 1.11, as
-`om` uses Go Modules to manage dependencies.
+`faux` uses Go Modules to manage dependencies.

 To build from source, after you've cloned the repo, run these commands from the top level of the repo: